 First things first, why rent a furnished apartment instead of an unfurnished apartment?

 Moving from abroad and taking care of finding accommodation can be extremely frustrating.
-Viewing appointments are difficult to find, and especially in Düsseldorf, you are competing against a lot of other interested parties who are searching for an apartment as well.
+Viewing appointments is difficult to find, and especially in Düsseldorf, you are competing against a lot of other interested parties who are searching for an apartment as well.
 So, you need time and patience to find an appropriate apartment.

 Need help finding an apartment?
 Here are some awesome websites to get you started!